 JHS Pedals Unicorn V2

 Classic sounds with modern control.
 What really sets the Unicorn apart from the herd is tap tempo functionality and a speed knob for dialing in precise rhythms.
-A “Tap/Exp” in lets you plug in a TRS expression pedal or any momentary tap control.
+A Tap/Exp in lets you plug in a TRS expression pedal or any momentary tap control.
 Although it’s the best-selling pedal on this list, many users report that it gives them clipping problems when connected to other pedals.

 Fulltone Mini Deja-Vibe

-A popular, 18 volt, re-engineered, smaller version of the original, now out of production Deja-Vibe, which started the Uni-Vibe clone trend.
-Mini-toggle switches between original Uni-Vibe warmth and “Modern” option (louder, brighter).
+A popular, 18-volt, re-engineered, smaller version of the original, now out of production Deja-Vibe, which started the Uni-Vibe clone trend.
+Mini-toggle switches between the original Uni-Vibe warmth and the “Modern” option (louder, brighter).
 Also available in Stereo.

 All analog, classic circuitry, with an interesting “Center” control for altering the balance of the sweep.
 Standard expression pedal input.

 A simple stompbox clone with a vintage sound and multiple external controls.
 Standard expression pedal input.